Discover the range of King’s Worcester scholarships and bursaries available to pupils joining the school.

 Sports Scholars are talented young men and women who relish the challenge of competing at the highest levels of school sport.
 They are expected to lead by example, both off and on the field, and are required to set high standards in training and matches.
 Sports Scholars are enrolled on our Athlete Development Programme.
 Here they have the opportunity to take part in strength and conditioning sessions from our school Strength and Conditioning Coach, as well as mentoring and regular performance meetings.

-Our Visual or Performing Arts Scholarship programme aims to support committed and passionate pupils eager to refine and expand their theatrical or artistic skills.
+Our Art & Drama Scholarship programmes aim to support committed and passionate pupils eager to refine and expand their theatrical or artistic skills.
 Scholars are expected to set a high standard, inspiring their peers through leadership and dedication.
 In return, we provide exceptional coaching, nurturing the next generation of arts professionals.

 • We are looking for potential; those with a passion for the performing arts and theatre or visual arts, those who are dedicated to honing their craft and creating dramatics of the highest standard.